cjc/composed-matrix-6/readme.md

 # docker-compose config for Squiz Matrix CMS

+## Disclaimer

+This fairly shonky and intended for internal test and dev servers only.
+Do not use in production.

 ## What is it?

 A docker-compose configuration to quickly run up an instance of Squiz Matrix CMS: